0exp/redis_queued_locks/README.md

 ```

 - obtain a lock in `:random` way (with `:random` strategy): in `:random` strategy
-  any acquirer in a queue can obtain the lock regardless of position in lock queue;
+  any acquirer from the lcok queue can obtain the lock regardless of the position in the lock queue;

 ```ruby
 # Current Process (process#1)